 With all the various colors for ribbon symbolism, there is always something you can use to help bring attention to your cause.

 According to statistics, more than half of people who receive a promotional product remember the brand that gave it to them.
 More importantly, they are more likely to do research on that brand.
 By giving out promotional items that represent your cause, you bring awareness without the need to do follow-up with those people.

-So, what types of items make good awareness promotional items?
+So, what types of items make good cancer awareness promotional items?

 Tote bags are one such item.
 With 3,300 brand impressions generated for each, they are kept an average of 11 months by their recipients.
 50% of people receiving tote bags are more likely to do business with you (e.g., support your cause).
 They also cost approximately 2/10th of a penny per brand impression, making them one of the most inexpensive advertising mediums available.